LucinoGarcia/Robot-Arm-Classification/README.md

 # Data Cleaning
 Despite each gesture having over 1000 samples, several had to be discarded for a bevy of possible errors stemming from the complexity of EEG collection.
-Each gesture had each of its samples plotted atop one-another.
-The resulting ensamble plots acted as a reference that allowed our team to manually differentiate the useable samples from those that were not.
+Each gesture had its samples plotted atop one another.
+The resulting ensemble plots acted as a reference that allowed our team to manually differentiate between usable samples and those that were not.
 [This notebook](/Robot_Arm_Classification,_Data_Cleaning.ipynb) showcases the cleaning of the data.
-The files in the "...Cuts.txt" format were utilized to section the original EEGs of 625 sample points across 16 channels into 250 sample points across 16 channels. <br>
+The files in the "...Cuts.txt" format were utilized to segment the original EEGs of 625 sample points into 250 sample points, due to the BCI's sampling frequency of 125 Hz. <br><br>
-Due to its collection via The OpenBCI GUI, Gesture 1 required a scale factor comprised of the BCI's resolution and voltage. <br>
+Due to its collection via The OpenBCI GUI, Gesture 1 required a scale factor comprised of the BCI's resolution and voltage. <br><br>
-In the intrest of class balance, the number of samples for each gesture was limited to the number of samples in Gesture 1, which had 596 approved samples.
-A such, there were 2980 samples in total.
+In the interest of class balance, the number of samples for each gesture was limited to the number of samples in Gesture 1, which had 596 approved samples.
+As such, there were 2980 samples in total.

 # Brief eda

 # Model building and performance of each (chosen / rejected)

 # Insights / perspective gained